NOAA-GSL/MATS/.github/ISSUE_TEMPLATE/task.md

 ---
 name: Task
-about: A task breaks a Project down into discrete steps
+about: A bit of work that isn't an epic, feature, or bug
-title: ''
+title: ""
-labels: task
+labels: ["task"]
-assignees: ''
+assignees: ""
 ---

 Describe what needs to be done here.